Ackvincent/Android-Syscall-Logger/README.md

 - Root Access
 - Set CONFIG_DEBUG_RODATA to false so you are allowable to rewrite the syscall table.

+Environment
+---

+- I personly recommend you use Kali Linux as I do, since it look way damn good than Ubuntu

 Reconfig Your kernel first
 ---